Contact Us 1-800-596-4880

 In addition to enabling new flows to authenticate users, developers can enable or disable clients and view client usage.
 For example, developers can see how many organizations are using the app and how many users have access.

-The Connected Apps feature supports OAuth 2.0 and OpenID Connect.
-As such, developers must ensure their app can use tokens to request access to user data.
+The Connected Apps feature supports OAuth 2.0 and OpenID Connect, so developers must ensure their app can use tokens to request access to user data.
 To find out what specific OpenID Connect capabilities are supported, refer to the information provided in the discovery endpoint.
 All scopes in the endpoint map directly to permissions available in Anypoint Platform, with some exceptions noted in the Endpoint Scopes section.

-To foster a consistent authentication experience for end users, third-party developers with their own websites or web apps can allow users to log in using the Sign in with Anypoint Platform option.
+To foster a consistent authentication experience for end users, third-party developers with their own websites or web apps can allow users to sign in using the Sign in with Anypoint Platform option.

 Create a Connected App